The push to bring affordable apartments downtown may pit the city’s goals against the taxpayers’ pockets.

 How much will it cost the city: The city is essentially being asked to donate the property and then pay from $4 million to $6 million to subsidize the project.

-“That is a pretty big range, and we are going to narrow that down over the next few months,” said Gregg Warren, president of DHIC.
+“That is a pretty big range, and we are going to narrow that down over the next few months,” Warren said.

 Recent affordable developments DHIC has worked on have had a $40,000 per unit subsidy associated with them, Warren said.